MicroSur/sur_myevic/git_doc_en/expert_en.md

   * __USB__

         Choose between several USB modes:
      * HID: Normal operation mode - factory setting.
-Disables any other USB device than HID.
-       HID is always active, even in the two others modes of operation.
+       HID is always active.
 This feature permits communication between the box and firmware utilities.

      * COM: A virtual COM interface; mainly used for debugging with a COM terminal such as putty.
        May be usefull if you are developping your own version of the firmware.

-     * DSK: A virtual drive to download the firmware file.
-     Connect the box to a PC, and a disk device will appear with a "MYEVIC.BIN" file.
-This can be read and copied.
-This file is an encoded firmware file that can be uploaded to another device using evic-usb or the official Joyetech/Wismec firmware tool.

   * __DBG__